 But the above conclusion merely tells me when life cannot have begun.
 It does not tell me when life has begun.
 It does not tell me when it would be an aberration of love to terminate a pregnancy.
 For The Greatest Love alone decides when a being is capable of love.
 And this is how, I believe, They intended it to be.

 You see I believe each of us must search our own hearts to come to a conclusion on when life begins.
 But do not feel disheartened if you cannot find an answer.
-Great thinkers, theologians, philosophers, and yes even churches have struggled with the question.
+Great thinkers, theologians, philosophers, and yes even churches have struggled with this question.
 The Catholic Church, my former church, only came to their current conclusion that life begins at the moment of conception in 1869.
 From Catholic Church and abortion: “In summary, with the exception of the three-year period 1588–1591, early abortion was not prohibited by Catholic canon law until 1869.”

 Regardless of whether you find the answers you started out looking for to this question of life, I believe it is the search that is important.
 When I searched my soul for an answer to the question I did not find one.
 My god did not answer those inquiries for me.
 Instead They led me to a conclusion of when life does not exist and that was enough to provide me solace.